 Where to Go

 January is a great month to enjoy beach time and water activities, such as surfing and diving.
 Now is the time to visit Copacabana Beach, located in Zona Sul in Rio de Janeiro.
 It is one of the best beaches in Brazil, with amazing shorelines and an energetic vibe.
 Make sure to visit one of the many shoreline bars to try the herbed meat with fried onions, paired with a local draft beer lager or a Brazilian Agua de Coco (coconut water).
 You can explore Rio's beaches as part of this 10-day active itinerary, which also covers scenic spots in the Iguaçu Falls and Ilha Grande.

-It is also the perfect time to explore several cities.
+This is also the perfect time to explore several cities.
 Visit Fortaleza—Brazil's fifth biggest city—for endless shorelines, energetic culture, and shopping.
 The city's best beaches include Praia de Futuro, Mucuripe, Meireles, and Iracema.
 For African-Brazilian culture, more beaches, and lively music, head to Salvador, located halfway between Fortaleza and Rio de Janeiro.
 Some of the best beaches here are Flamengo, Stella Maris, and Porto de Barra.

 Other cities to consider visiting in January are São Paulo and Recife, which both boast fantastic beaches and plenty of nightlife.
 If windsurfing is your thing, head to São Miguel do Gostoso, which lies between the two big northern cities, Natal and Fortaleza.